Gerhard Richter: Position in the art market

 Following an exhibition with Blinky Palermo at Galerie Heiner Friedrich in 1971, Richter's formal arrangement with the dealer came to an end in 1972.
-Thereafter Friedrich was only entitled to sell the paintings that he had already obtained contractually from Richter.
+Thereafter, Friedrich was only entitled to sell the paintings that he had already obtained contractually from Richter.
 In the following years, Richter showed with Galerie Konrad Fischer, Düsseldorf, and Sperone Westwater, New York.
-Today Richter is represented by Marian Goodman, his primary dealer since 1985.
+Richter's primary dealer and representative gallery between 1985 and 2022 was Marian Goodman.name="economist.com" Since December 2022, Richter is represented by David Zwirner Gallery.
 Today, museums own roughly 38% of Richter's works, including half of his large abstract paintings.
 By 2004, Richter's annual turnover was $120 million.
 At the same time, his works often appear at auction.
 According to artnet, an online firm that tracks the art market, $76.9 million worth of Richter's work was sold at auction in 2010.
 Richter's high turnover volume reflects his prolificacy as well as his popularity.
 As of 2012, no fewer than 545 distinct Richter's works had sold at auctions for more than $100,000.
 15 of them had sold for more than $10,000,000 between 2007 and 2012.
 Richter's paintings have been flowing steadily out of Germany since the mid-1990s even as certain important German collectors – Frieder Burda, Josef Fröhlich, Georg Böckmann, and Ulrich Ströher – have held on to theirs.

 Richter's candle paintings were the first to command high auction prices.
 Three months after his MoMA exhibition opened in 2001, Sotheby's sold his Three Candles (1982) for $5.3 million.
 In February 2008, the artist's eldest daughter, Betty, sold her Kerze (1983) for £7,972,500 ($15 million), triple the high estimate, at Sotheby's in London.
 His 1982 Kerze (Candle) sold for £10.5 million ($16.5 million) at Christie's London in October 2011.

 In February 2008, Christie's London set a first record for Richter's "capitalist realism" pictures from the 1960s by selling the painting Zwei Liebespaare (1966) for £7,300,500 ($14.3 million) to Stephan Schmidheiny.
 In 2010, the Weserburg modern art museum in Bremen, Germany, decided to sell Richter's 1966 painting Matrosen (Sailors) in a November auction held by Sotheby's, where John D. Arnold bought it for $13 million.
 Vierwaldstätter See, the largest of a distinct series of four views of Lake Lucerne painted by Richter in 1969, sold for £15.8 million ($24 million) at Christie's London in 2015.